Suryanarayanamurthy/Connect-4/README.md

 # Connect-4

-Using Pixijs with ES6 dialect
+Using Pixijs
+download the repo, unzip the source and run index file...